andrew/ultimate-awesome/README.md

 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [awesome-deeplearning-study](https://github.com/taki0112/awesome-deeplearning-study) - Summary of DeepLearning (Korean and English are included).
+- [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
 - [awesome_neuropixels](https://github.com/Julie-Fabre/awesome_neuropixels) - A curated list of awesome Neuropixels resources.
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [awesome-generative-ai-meets-julia-language](https://github.com/svilupp/awesome-generative-ai-meets-julia-language) - Comprehensive guide to generative AI projects and resources in Julia.
 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
+- [Awesome-Fake-News-Detection](https://github.com/wangbing1416/Awesome-Fake-News-Detection) - An awesome paper list of fake news detection (FND) and rumor detection.
 - [awesome-jobs](https://github.com/aab0/awesome-jobs) - 每天收集互联网大厂开发岗位。.
-- [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.
 - [awesome-studio-lab-jp](https://github.com/aws-sagemaker-jp/awesome-studio-lab-jp) - SageMaker Studio Labの教材を紹介するリポジトリ。.
 - [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.